UltraGene/UltraGene/README.md

 This multifaceted approach is designed to provide a more comprehensive understanding of genetic variants, particularly VUS, thereby facilitating more informed clinical decisions and contributing to more equitable and effective genomic medicine practices.

 ## Approach
-We clean and rearrange MaveDB and Alpha data.
-Users will upload their **23andMe** data.
-After doing so, the streamlit app will match with MaveDB and Alpha dataset.
-Then, it will generate two datasheets.
-One called **df_23DB** which represents user DNA matches with the MaveDB, another datasheet called **df_23Alpha**, representing user DNA matches with the Alpha data.
-Then it will be displayed on the visualize pages.
-Also, there will be another datasheet called **common_position.csv** which contains the positions that users both match with MaveDB and Alpha.
-Which suggested is the most dangerous DNA position.
+1. **Data Cleaning and Rearrangement:**
+   - MaveDB and Alpha datasets are cleaned and rearranged for compatibility and efficiency.

+2. **User Data Upload:**
+   - Users upload their 23andMe genetic data into the system.

+3. **Data Matching:**
+   - The Streamlit app processes the uploaded 23andMe data.
+   - It performs a matching operation with both MaveDB and Alpha datasets.

+4. **Datasheet Generation:**
+   - Two datasheets are generated post-matching:
+     - `df_23DB`: Represents matches between user DNA and MaveDB.
+     - `df_23Alpha`: Shows matches between user DNA and Alpha data.

+5. **Visualization:**
+   - Both datasheets (`df_23DB` and `df_23Alpha`) are displayed on the visualization pages within the app.

+6. **Additional Analysis:**
+   - A third datasheet, `common_position.csv`, is generated.
+   - This datasheet contains positions where user DNA matches with both MaveDB and Alpha datasets.

+7. **Risk Assessment:**
+   - The app identifies and suggests the most dangerous DNA positions based on the common matches.

 ## Analysis of MaveDB, AlphaMissense, OMIM